The Changing Ad Tech Landscape: Third-Party Cookies

 Google shook the ad tech industry with its original January 2020 announcement to phase out third-party cookies from its Chrome browser and move towards fundamentally private browser functionality.
 As part of this plan, Google announced in March 2021 that it will be rolling out a Chrome browser version in April 2021 that eliminates third-party cookies and introduces the initial version of the Privacy sandbox controls.
 There is some confusion in the digital advertising world that currently relies heavily on third-party cookies.
 These developments also signal to the marketing industry that major changes around privacy are inevitable as AI, ML, and other technological innovations gain more traction.

-Companies have already been revising their digital marketing efforts to be compliant with the recent data and privacy legislations.
+Companies have already been revising their digital marketing efforts to be compliant with the recent data and privacy legislation.
 The Chrome browser changes will require companies to further revamp their advertising strategy while also trying to keep their customer base engaged.
 The end of third-party cookies will change the way user data is collected and used.
-Though several privacy regulators have hailed the tech giant’s announcement, the digital marketing community is still unsure on how to navigate these changes.
+Though several privacy regulators have hailed the tech giant’s announcement, the digital marketing community is still unsure of how to navigate these changes.

 This article attempts to look at these changes in digital marketing from the perspective of information governance and privacy professionals.
 How will these changes impact marketing efforts within your organizations?
 Are you familiar with these changes and their implications to be able to provide sound guidance to your marketing teams to adjust their data collection and marketing strategies?
 Are these changes a step in the right direction for privacy?
 In this article, we want to provide the context and background to understand the issues better.
 We will continue to discuss these questions and related issues further in future articles